bryanchen21/starbucks_offers_analysis/README.md

 5. References

 ### File Descriptions
-- The Jupyter notebook contains the codes used for this exploratory analysis.
+- The Jupyter notebook contains the codes used for creating the machine learning model.
 - prepare_data.py contains the code used to clean, wrangle and format the data.
 - The "data" folder contains the json files for portfolio, profile and transcript for this Udacity final project.
 - The "assets" folder contains the charts and results from the Jupyter Notebook.